Krishna-D-Sahoo/frontend-nanodegree-feedreader-master/README.md

 You can directly view the code on the github or you can download the project, check it on the local system.

 * To see the code for the test suits, go to - jasmine/spec/feedreader.js
-* You can open the **'index.html'** file in your browser to see the tests conducted on the elements.
+* You can open the **'index.html'** file in your browser to see the tests conducted on the elements, if they meet the expectations.

+*NOTE : Sometimes you may come across a failure i.e. 'Timeout' error... well, refreshing the page removes that error.*